spudtrooper/minimalcli/use-case.md

 Why use this?
 If you're creating an API and you want to generate a CLI and HTTP server with minimal effort while you iterate.

+## tl;dr

+Create https://unofficial-opentable-api.herokuapp.com/, which is like http://opentable.herokuapp.com/api but more, with next-to-no additional effort than just calling that API.

 ## Overview

 I reverse-engineered opentable's API, because I wanted to scrape their NYC data to answer questions like: